 A. U. Oza & J. Dunkel.
-Antipolar ordering of topological charges in active liquid crystals.
-Submitted, 2016.
+Antipolar ordering of topological defects in active liquid crystals.
+New Journal of Physics (in press), 2016.

 L. D. Tambasco, D. M. Harris, A. U. Oza, R. R. Rosales & J. W. M. Bush.
 The onset of chaos in orbital pilot-wave dynamics.
 Submitted, 2016.

 pdf M. Labousse, A. U. Oza, S. Perrard & J. W. M. Bush.
 Pilot-wave dynamics in a harmonic potential: quantization and stability of circular orbits.
 Phys.
 Rev. E, 93: 033122, 2016.